sushantbs/neverendingpoem/README.md

 http://neverendingpoem.com

+MERN, FTW!

-Built with <3 for a friend
+Built with &#2665; for a friend